Central University of Gujarat

-Central University of Gujarat is a public central research university in Kundhela Village, Dabhoi Taluka, Vadodara, Gujarat, India, offering courses at undergraduate, postgraduate, and doctoral levels.
-Rama Shanker Dubey is vice-chancellor of Central University of Gujarat.
+Central University of Gujarat is a Public Central Research University in Kundhela Village, Dabhoi Taluka, Vadodara, Gujarat, India, offering courses at undergraduate, postgraduate, and doctoral levels.
+Prof. Atanu Bhattacharya is In-Charge Vice-Chancellor of Central University of Gujarat.

 The university includes 11 schools, 16 academic departments, and 3 centres.

 Organization & Governance

 The Central University of Gujarat has eleven schools in different disciplines with various departments within them.
 It has three Centres also.

 Schools & Centres

 The university has 11specialized schools imparting education in various fields.
 Some schools have further specialized centres within them.